 In reviewing the performance of the assets in the Company's portfolio the Board monitors the NAV in relation to the FTSE All-Share Index.
 This is the most important KPI by which performance is judged.
-During the year the NAV total return of the Company was 24.5% compared with a total return of 18.3% by the FTSE All-Share Index.
+During the year the NAV total return of the Company was (2.0%) compared with a total return of 0.3% by the FTSE All-Share Index.
 The ten-year NAV total return performance is shown opposite.
-As noted in both the Chairman's Statement and Investment Manager's Report, the portfolio performed well this year following strong performance in a number of the underlying holdings and outperformed the benchmark.
+As noted in both the Chairman's Statement and Investment Manager's Report, the portfolio performed below the benchmark index on a NAV basis, but the share price outperformed as the discount narrowed over the year.